Why Your E-commerce Conversion Rate Optimisation Isn't Hitting the Bottom Line

 At the heart of most struggling optimisation programmes sits a fundamental misunderstanding of the relationship between customer behaviour and intent.

-Organisations assume that ‘commercial’ behaviours for example, adding an item to cart drives conversion.
+Organisations assume that ‘commercial’ behaviours, for example adding an item to cart, drive conversion.
 Therefore, increasing that behaviour should increase conversion and revenue.
 This is a logical assumption and seems impossible to dismiss (in order to grow conversion, you have to increase adds to cart, surely?).

 But in reality, this relationship works the other way around…